 Finally, this last example is again the splash page contained within the page content area, strap line visible and show header elements also enabled:

-A yellow popup at the top of the page will state Setting Updated.
-Also, you will see that the Page you have chosen to jump to is now written under the heading Jump Page:
+A yellow pop-up at the top of the page will state Setting Updated.
+Also, you will see that the Page you have chosen to jump to is now shown in the Jump Page option box: